Soto icon

 let awsClient = AWSClient(

-credentialProvider: .static(accessKeyId: myAccessKeyId, secretAccessKey: mySecretAccessKey),
+credentialProvider: .static(accessKeyId: myAccessKeyId, secretAccessKey: mySecretAccessKey)

 )